Boston College men’s hockey’s 2024–25 schedule wasted no time throwing the Eagles into an intense matchup.

 The Eagles wasted little time regaining the lead.
 Off a pass from Aram Minnetian, Lukas Gustafsson rifled a one-timer that ricocheted off a skate and past Augustine to make it a 3–2 game.

-MSU refused to let the Eagles run away with the game, though, rattling off two more goals before the second period came to a close.
-Stramel and Daniel Russell potted the goals at the 12:28 and 6:32 marks, respectively, to give the Spartans the one-goal edge heading into the final 20 minutes.
+Michigan State refused to let the Eagles run away with the game, though, rattling off two more goals before the second period came to a close.
+Stramel and Daniel Russell potted the goals at the 12:28 and 6:32 marks, respectively, to give the Spartans a one-goal lead heading into the final 20 minutes.

 “Overall, they were playing a little heavier, a little smarter and a little more desperate than we were,” Brown said.